pharaox/travelers/README.md

 As you can see, the slowest and most accurate setup is 65% slower than vanilla, while the fastest and least accurate is only 5-8% slower.

 As a recommendation, if you don't notice any performance issues, just leave the default settings.
 Otherwise, disable **Teleport Detector Events** and optionally increase **Teleport Detector Interval** until the issue is solved.

+The **Invite Courtiers** interaction might also become slow if the number of characters that would accept **Invite to Court** is large enough (hundreds).
+To avoid this, you can use the **Invite Courtiers Interaction Range** game rule to reduce the range this interaction uses to look for characters.

 ## Links